Situationship

 Takeaway

 A situationship is characterized by a lack of clarity about the nature and future of the relationship, often leading to confusion and uncertainty for those involved.
-It’s important to recognize the potential signs of situationship, and the negative impacts on mental health.
+It’s important to recognize the potential signs of a situationship, and the negative impacts on mental health.
 Consider seeking support, setting boundaries, and pursuing healthier relationship dynamics for improved well-being and mental health functioning.

 At A Glance